Google Ads for Lead Generation: The Only Guide You Will Need

 #1.
 Sign Up for Google Tag Manager

-Start by signing up for a Google Tag Manager account at tagmanager.google.com.
-Use an existing Google account or create a new one if necessary.
+Start by signing up for a Google Tag Manager account at tagmanager.google.com using an existing Google account or creating a new one.

 #2.
 Create a New Container

-After signing in, click on the "Create Account" button to set up a new GTM account.
-Enter an account name and select the country where your business operates.
+After signing in, click “Create Account” and enter an account name along with the country where your business operates.

 #3.
 Set Up the Container

-Once the account is created, you'll need to set up a container for your website.
-Enter a container name and select the type of container you want to use (Web, iOS, Android, AMP, or Firebase).
+Next, create a container for your website by entering a name and selecting the container type (Web, iOS, Android, AMP, or Firebase).

 #4.
 Obtain Container Snippet